nginxinc/nginx-loadbalancer-kubernetes/README.md

 That's all well and good, but what does it mean?
 Kubernetes clusters require some tooling to handling routing traffic from the outside world (e.g.: the Internet, corporate network, etc.) to the cluster.
 This is typically done with a load balancer.
 The load balancer is responsible for routing traffic to the appropriate worker node which then forwards the traffic to the appropriate Service / Pod.

-If you are using a hosted web solution -- Digital Ocean, AWS, Azure, etc. -- you can use the cloud provider's load balancer service.
+If you are using a hosted Kubernetes solution -- Digital Ocean, AWS, Azure, etc. -- you can use the cloud provider's load balancer service.
 Those services will create a load balancer for you.
 You can use the cloud provider's API to manage the load balancer, or you can use the cloud provider's web console.

 If you are running Kubernetes on-premise and will need to manage your own load balancer, NKL can help.